Existence and uniqueness of solutions of unsteady Darcy-Brinkman problem for modelling miscible reactive flows in porous media: Introduction

 Although used widely, Darcy's law comes with its limitations. \citet{khalifa2002new} showed it breaks down when the critical Reynolds number is exceeded in steady flows or the critical acceleration is reached in unsteady flows.
 For such unsteady flow situations, an extension to Darcy's law has been presented by adding a time derivative of velocity to the classical Darcy's law.
 Again, for porous media with large porosity (typically, greater than 0.75), Darcy's law fails to be an appropriate model \citep{mccurdy2019convection}.
 Instead, the Brinkman equation better represents viscous flows in such media, enriched with micro and macro length scales \citep{brinkman1949calculation}.
 This extension to Darcy's law includes the Laplacian of the velocity vector and is given by $ \displaystyle \frac{\mu}{K}\mathbf u = - \boldsymbol{\boldsymbol{\nabla}} p + \mu_e \Delta \mathbf u$, where $\mu_e$ is the effective viscosity and other symbols have the same meaning as mentioned above.
-The effective viscosity typically depends on the structure of the porous media and the strength of the flow field, leading to values different than the dynamic viscosity of the fluid \citep{vafai2015handbook}.
-The Brinkman equation has been widely used to model fractures in porous media \citep{morales2017darcy}, tumor growth \citep{ebenbeck2019cahn}, mixing of surface and ground water \cite{layton2002coupling}, cancer cell migration, platelet aggregation \citep{link2020mathematical}, flow in porous conduits \citep{babuvska2010residual}, to name a few.
+The effective viscosity typically depends on the structure of the porous media and the strength of the flow field, leading to values different from the dynamic viscosity of the fluid \citep{vafai2015handbook}.
+The Brinkman equation has been widely used to model fractures in porous media \citep{morales2017darcy}, tumour growth \citep{ebenbeck2019cahn}, mixing of surface and ground water \cite{layton2002coupling}, cancer cell migration, platelet aggregation \citep{link2020mathematical}, flow in porous conduits \citep{babuvska2010residual}, to name a few.
 Inertial effects in porous media flows -- modelled using the Darcy-Frochheimer equation \citep{cimolin2013navier} -- have been of interest to researchers over several decades \citep[see][for a review]{koch2001inertial}.
 Recently, inertial effects have been revisited by researchers with a new outlook to explore the fundamental physical mechanisms of transition from Darcy regime to inertial (Darcy-Forchheimer) regime \citep[see][and refs. therein]{naqvi2025inertial, strzelczyk2025role}.
-Although the inclusion of time derivative in Darcy/Darcy-Brinkman equations can be debated, researchers have considered an unsteady Darcy-Brinkman equation in modeling biological processes, petroleum extraction in karst reservoirs, etc. \citep[see][and references therein]{kundu2024existence}.
+Although the inclusion of time derivative in Darcy/Darcy-Brinkman equations can be debated, researchers have considered an unsteady Darcy-Brinkman equation in modeling biological processes, petroleum extraction in karst reservoirs, etc. \citep[see][and references therein]{kundu2024existence}. \citet{CELEBI2006801} showed the well-posedness of a Brinkman–Forchheimer model. \citet{Girelli_unsteady_DB} studied a multiscale dual porosity model, where the fluid flow within the blood vessel is governed by Darcy's law, and the flow within the matrix region, corresponding to the conduit network formed by fibroblastic reticular cells, is governed by the unsteady Darcy-Brinkman equation, using an asymptotic homogenization technique.
+Well-posedness of an unsteady Darcy-Brinkman model with a coupling of the advection-diffusion equation is established in \cite{kundu2024existence}.
 The unsteady Darcy-Brinkman equations have also gained the attention of numerical analysts \citep{hou2016dual, evje2018stokes}.